mnemnion/ohsnap/README.md

 The snaptest will see the `<!update>`, which must be the beginning of the string, and replace it in your file with the output of the pretty printing.
 Easy!

-If your data structure has a `.format` method, and you'd prefer to use that as a basis, just call `oh.snapfmt` in the same way.
+If your data structure has a `.format` method, and you'd prefer to use that as a basis, simply use `.expectEqualFmt` instead of `.expectEqual`.

 If, down the road, the snapshot doesn't compare to the expected string, `ohsnap` will use [diffz](https://github.com/mnemnion/diffz/tree/more-port)[^1], a Zig port of [diff-match-patch](https://github.com/google/diff-match-patch), to produce a terminal-colored character-level diff of the expected string with the actual string, making it easy to see exactly what's changed.
 These changes are either a bug, or a new feature.
 If it's the former, fix it, if it's the latter, just add `<!update>` to the head of the string again, and `ohsnap` will oblige.